 3. Start a budget

 Work with your teens to create a budget.
-It doesn’t need to be complicated, a simple budget that includes money they have coming in and expenses will do the trick.
+It doesn’t need to be complicated — a simple budget that includes money they have coming in and what they’re spending will do the trick.
 But make sure they track their expenses, including cash, and compare what they budget with what they actually spend every week or month.

-If you can instill the habit of tracking income and expenses, you’ve given them a skill that will serve them well for life.
-Plus, you and your teens can choose from a number of budgeting apps like Mint.com and Smarty Pig and our favorite, Money Talks New partner Power Wallet, which you can use from your tablet or smart phone.
+If you can instill the habit of tracking income and expenses, you’ve given your teens a skill that will serve them well for life.

 4. Open a checking account